andryjohn/RJ-s-blog/_posts/2019-05-15-ruby-objects.md

 layout:     post
 title:      Classes & Objects in Ruby
 date:       2019-05-15
-summary:  In a ruby application we have many objects, As we often read, Everything in Ruby is an Object
+summary:
 categories: Developper skills
 mathjax: true
 ---

-**Classes and Objects** are very important concept in Ruby.

 >In a ruby application we have many objects !
 As we often read, “Everything in Ruby is an Object”

+**Classes and Objects** are very important concept in Ruby.
 *Ruby* is an awesome language, because it used a lot of different types of data inside of our program (strings, number, integers, boolean...).

 *The problem* is, a the lot of thing in a real world like credit card, a computer,..can't be represent with just a "string" or a "number".